petersilva/drobo-utils/README.txt

 Caveats:
-   droboview isn't suited to run continuously for long periods, as it has a memory leak...  total foot print starts out at 32M with a 14 MB resident set size, of which 10 MB are shared, so only about 4M of real memory consumed.   but the RSS grows at about 2MB/hour.
+   droboview isn't suited to run continuously for long periods, as it has a memory leak...  total foot print starts out at 32M with a 15 MB resident set size, of which 10 MB are shared, so only about 4M of real memory consumed.   but the RSS grows at about 2MB/hour.

+   29m  11m S    1  2.9   9:44.50 droboview

    best to restart it daily, or use it when necessary, but not leave it on for days.